Quantum-code04/Quantum-code04/README.md

 - 🔌 Set up headless Raspberry Pi 5 AI pipelines with camera input
 - 🛠️ Automated workflows and built efficient tools using Python scripting
 - 🌐 Contributed to open-source projects and personal GitHub repositories
+- 💡 Always curious to explore new tech

 ---
 ---